Tygron/tygron-dashboard/dashboards/hso/README.md

 The HSO is explicitly not intended for adjusting values.
 It functions as a thermometer that reflects what is currently present in the model.

-# The HSO compared to the Waterbalance in the Client
-In the client, a water balance is also available.
-This panel also presents a water balance, but it is primarily focused on visualizing the error that has occurred in the calculation.
-It does show total quantities, but these are not available per time step, for example.
-For this reason, users expressed the need for a more detailed overview.

-[placeholder afbeelding Show Water Balance]

 # What is the HSO?